FastBridge vs Canonical Bridge: Why 7 Days Is Too Long for DeFi

 Multi-source input: the feature canonical bridges can't offer

 FastBridge goes further than just speed.
-It’s unique for its multi-source input, allowing users to combine their stablecoin balances from multiple chains into a single bridge transaction.
+It’s unique for its multi-source input, allowing users to combine their token balances from multiple chains into a single bridge transaction.

 If you have USDC split across Ethereum, Base, and Avalanche and want to consolidate onto MegaETH, the FastBridge handles all three source chains in one action.
 No switching networks, no managing gas across multiple chains, no executing 3 separate bridge transactions.